Andree Parrilla: Full time on the IRT – 2018–present

 Parrilla represented Mexico at the 2021 IRF World Championships in Guatemala City, Guatemala.
 He defeated Ramon De Leon of the Dominican Republic, 15–6, 15–4, in the Round of 16, but lost to Bolivia's Conrrado Moscoso, 15–12, 15–14, in the quarterfinals.

 In 2021, Parrilla was ranked 4th on the IRT for the third season running, as he was in three semi-finals and three quarterfinals that year.

 In the first IRT event of 2022, Parrilla picked up his 2nd career title, as he won the 2022 Suivant Consulting Grand Slam.
 En route to the title, he defeated Sebastian Franco, 15–10, 15–11, in the quarterfinals, Daniel de la Rosa, 7–15, 15–10, 11–7, in the semi-finals, and then came back from a game down to beat Kane Waselenchuk, 14–15, 15–2, 11–10.
 The win makes Parrilla just one of seven active players with multiple IRT titles.

+In March 2024, Parrilla won doubles with Adam Manilla at the International Racquetball Tour Minnesota Hall of Fame tournament, as they defeated Kurtis Cullen and Rodrigo Montoya in the final after Montoya had to retire due to injury with the score 3-3 in the first game.
+They reached the final by beating Andrés Acuña and Alan Natera, 15-8, 15-2, in the semi-finals.

+Parrilla won Men's Doubles with Eduardo Portillo at the 2026 Central American and Caribbean Games in Santo Domingo, Dominican Republic.
+They defeated Guatemalans Christian Aldana and Juan Salvatierra, 11-1, 12-10, 11-8, in the final.
+Parrilla was also won gold in the Men's Team event, as Mexico defeated Costa Rica 2-0 in the final.

+Personal life

+Parrilla is coached by his father, Fabian, and his sister, Jessica, is also an elite racquetball player.